 Hire a Trusted Divorce Lawyer

-While it’s cheaper and more straightforward if you and your spouse can resolve your differences peacefully, if that’s not feasible, be sure you have a lawyer who can and is prepared to take your case to court.
+While it’s cheaper and more straightforward if you and your spouse can resolve your differences peacefully, if that’s not feasible, be sure you have an experienced divorce lawyer who can and is prepared to take your case to court.
 Overall, you want a lawyer who recognizes the benefits of settling quickly but is also willing to defend you if required.

 This isn’t the time to focus solely or believe everything your partner says.
 Check to see if your divorce lawyer has the qualifications and reputation you need.
 In this incredibly stressful time of your life, having the best attorney is essential.